metisvela/sailtrack-module/README.md

   -D STM_WIFI_GATEWAY_ADDR=\"<your-router-ip>\"
   -D STM_MQTT_HOST_ADDR=\"<your-pc-ip>\"
  ```
- 4. Set the module IP in the `begin(...)` method according to your network
+ 4. Set the module IP in the `begin(...)` method according to your network.
- 5. Check the MQTT traffic using an application like [MQTT Explorer](http://mqtt-explorer.com)
+ 5. Check the MQTT traffic using an application like [MQTT Explorer](http://mqtt-explorer.com).

 ## License